kervo/KervinAriasCv/README.md

 * Hamburger menu: I wanted to keep my heading clean and most users are familiar with this triagram icon to navigate through the page.

 * CV download: Easy way to access my cv and download a PDF file.

+## Skills Page
+This page shows the software tools that I can use.

+## CV / Work
+Further information about my CV and roles in companies.

+## Contact Page
+With a form to send me an email.

 Technologies